augustinlima/augustinlima/README.md

 <h1 align="justify" padding='100px'>Hi 👋, I'm Augustin</h1>
 <p align="justify">
 I'm a software engineer specializing in MERN stack, MongoDB, Express, React, and Node.
 I am proficient in using HTML, CSS, and Javascript to build and enhance websites and web applications that impact the end-user experience.

+In university, I studied applied linguistics, focusing on society's complex areas in which language plays a role and finding practical ways to solve problems.
+Having used different software and browsed several websites in my previous roles, I can think and build with the business goals and user in mind.
 </p>

 <!--Technologies-->